 You must have:

-UCHealth is offering two types of COVID-19 testing.
+UCHealth offers two types of COVID-19 testing.
 All testing is voluntary.

-One type of test can tell you if you currently have the virus that causes COVID-19.
+One type of test can tell whether you currently have the virus that causes COVID-19.
 This test requires a nose swab.

 UCHealth also is offering an antibody test.
-This test can tell you if may have been exposed to COVID-19.
+This test tells whether you have been exposed to COVID-19.
 This test requires a blood draw.

 A nose-swab test can detect the virus that causes COVID-19 in someone who is sick now.